 iv.
 Receipts/Collections, including receiving, recording, and preparing deposits.
-Also, policies and procedures should include management's actions to determine the completeness of each type of revenue or District fund additions (e.g., periodic confirmation with outside parties, reconciliation to utility billing after cutoff procedures, reconciliation of traffic ticket number sequences, District fund forfeiture monies confirmation).
+Also, policies and procedures should include management's actions to determine the completeness of each type of revenue or District fund additions.

 Performance: Obtained and read the written policy for receipts.